ShonHarsh/UiPath-AE-S01P01-StudioFirstRun/README.md

 4. Use Studio to create a new project, add an activity to the workflow, and publish to Orchestrator.
 5. Use UiPath Assistant to run the newly published process.

-Note: The sample files are included in Data\Sample Data\UiPath-AE-S01P01-StudioFirstRun.zip
+Note: The sample files are included in Data\Sample Data\UiPath-AE-S01P01-StudioFirstRun.zip and this project is in the VB language.

 ### Details